SBNSoftware/SBNSoftware.github.io/sbn/sbnci_wiki/Developing_Validation_Tests.md

 ###### *scripts*
 The *scripts* directory contains the `.sh` scripts used to run the plotting macros in *PlottingScripts*, setup the appropriate reference files and run the comparison script.
+These can usually be made experiement agnostic so live in `sbnci/Common`.

 ###### *thresholds*
 The *thresholds* directory contains the `.txt` files with chi-squared thresholds for the plot comparisons in each validation.
 Each plot is given two thresholds, this defines "good", "okay" and "bad" agreement.
 These scales are also used to colour code the chi-squared tables and the plots on the CI dashboard.